vygr/ChrysaLisp/doc/VM.md

 instructions, but for now I'm preferring to see just how far you can push such a simple integer design.

-It supports a very orthogonal logic and arithmetic instruction set and few simple load/store addressing modes.
+It supports a very orthogonal logic and arithmetic instruction set and a few simple load/store addressing modes.

 ### Registers